jnalanko/VOMM/README.md

 * `--escapeprob [float prob]` Escape probability used in scoring.

+* `--recursive-fallback` Uses the recursive scoring method from the paper "[A framework for space-efficient string kernels][KERNELSPAPER]".

 * `--lin-scoring` Uses the scoring method from the paper "[Probabilistic suffix array: efficient modeling and prediction of protein families][SAPAPER]".